hirobius/reading-notes/MASTER_NOTES.md

 ### Key takeaways to practice:

 pwd — Print Working Directory - ie. Where are we currently.

-ls — List the contents of a directory.

 cd — Change Directories - ie. move to another directory.